April 4, 2024

 When picturing therapy, people often envision themselves lying on a couch, or in a sterile doctor's office.
 In reality, therapy spaces are designed to flex to your preferences, and help you feel at ease.

 Therapy can even happen from the comfort of your own space.
-In recent years, teletherapy (or virtual therapy done over video) has become much more common, and is just as effective as in-person care for most people.
+In recent years, teletherapy (or online therapy done over video) has become much more common, and is just as effective as in-person care for most people.
 At Two Chairs, while we do offer in-person care in some locations, many of our clients see their therapist virtually.
 And your first therapy session with us, just like your matching appointment, will always be virtual.

 We recommend you find a quiet, safe, and private space for your teletherapy sessions where you’ll feel comfortable won’t be disturbed.
 We know this can be tricky, especially if you live with others, but all you really need is a strong internet connection, good lighting (so your therapist can see your face), and some privacy.